 How do you work

-Then you should look for time tracking tools that integrate with the software you use every day to make your job a tad easier.
+The key is to look for time tracking tools that integrate with the software you use every day to make your job a tad easier.

-If deadlines are a a big part of your work, you'll want a tool that lets you make estimates and compare them with your real time tracked.
+Moreover, if deadlines are a big part of your work, you'll want a tool that lets you make estimates and compare them with your actual tracked time.

 Consider your workflow again, and note down all the features your tool should have.

-- Create projects, parse them into tasks, and associate with the right clients
+- Creating projects, parsing them into tasks, and associating them with the right clients,

-- Add tags to indicate the type of work you did
+- Adding tags to indicate the type of work you did,

-- Indicate billable time and set your hourly rates
+- Indicating billable time and setting your hourly rates,

-- Generate reports for clients, and export them to basic formats (PDF, CSV, Excel)
+- Generating reports for clients, and exporting them to basic formats (PDF, CSV, Excel), and

-- Track what your team members are doing from a team view
+- Getting an overview of what your team members are doing from a team view.

 The extra features you may need would be:

-- Streamline your time entries management and control your timesheet, to comply with FLSA and DCAA (locking time entries so that no one can change them past a certain point; rounding them up; fixing them effortlessly with an audit option)
+- Streamlining your time entries management and setting up your timesheets to comply with FLSA and DCAA (locking time entries so that no one can change them past a certain point, rounding them up, and fixing them effortlessly with an audit option),

-- Customize your reports, for a more professional appearance (branding)
+- Customizing your reports for a more professional appearance (branding), and

-- The software to function offline, and later sync and update the data
+- The software to function offline, and later sync and update the data, and

-With that in mind, it’s easy to conclude that the best type of time tracking software has its basic features clearly laid out, and it's additional features less prominent.
+With that in mind, it’s easy to conclude that the best type of time tracking software has its basic features clearly laid out and its additional features less prominent.

-Before commiting to a time tracking software, make sure you test it, to see whether it fits your needs — whether your employees feel comfortable using it, and whether they do so with ease.
+Before committing to a time tracking software, make sure you test it to see whether it fits your needs — whether your employees feel comfortable using it and whether they do so with ease.

-Your budget dictates the software you'll choose, but bare in mind that you don't have to splurge a lot of money for an effective solution.
+Even though your budget dictates the software you'll choose, bear in mind that you don't have to splurge a lot of money for an effective solution.

-Some companies set a flat monthly or yearly flat-rate, others set the price based on the number of users, and some offer custom-pricing.
+Some companies set a flat monthly or yearly rate, others set the price based on the number of users, and some offer custom pricing.

-There is also the fourth type of software, the free time tracking software, which offers all of its features for free, for an unlimited amount of users and unlimited number of workspaces.
-Clockify falls under this category for its features.
+There is also the fourth type of software — a free time tracking software, which offers all of its features at no cost for an unlimited number of users and workspaces.
+A time tracking software that exhibits all of these features is Clockify.

 Types of time tracking software and their features

-Time trackers differ in whether they are standalone, or part of a larger, more versatile software.
-They also differ in terms of their function (enterprise, monitoring, clock-in/clock-out) and method of operating (automatic, location-based, exception-based).
+Time trackers differ in whether they are standalone or part of a larger, more versatile software.
+Furthermore, they differ in terms of their:

-Standalone (simple time tracker, with an employee timesheet)
+Standalone time tracker (simple time tracker, with an employee timesheet)

-This is a super simple time tracker, with an employee timesheet.
-With it, you can:
+A standalone time tracker is a super simple tool with an employee timesheet.

-- Record the time you spend on activities in real-time: you start the work hours timer when you start working on an activity and stop it once you’re done with it.
+- Record the time you spend on activities in real-time — when you begin working on a task, you start the timer and stop it once you’re done.
 You can later view your time entries in a list or a timeline.

-- Enter time manually in a timesheet view, or in a manual time-entering mode
+- Enter time manually in a timesheet view.

-- Categorize time you've entered by project, task, tag, client or similar parameters
+- Categorize the time you've entered by project, task, tag, client, or similar parameters.

 Part of a project management software